python/cpython/Doc/library/shlex.rst

    This hook is exposed so that you can use it to implement directory search paths, addition of file extensions, and other namespace hacks.
-There is no corresponding 'close' hook, but a shlex instance will call the :meth:`close` method of the sourced input stream when it returns EOF.
+There is no corresponding 'close' hook, but a shlex instance will call the :meth:`~io.IOBase.close` method of the sourced input stream when it returns EOF.

    For more explicit control of source stacking, use the :meth:`push_source` and :meth:`pop_source` methods.